How To Make Bone Broth Taste Better: Delicious Add ins to Satisfy Your Cravings

 Fresh grated or powder both work well.
 Ginger is fantastic for your digestion and gut health.
 Simply grate your ginger, stir it in and enjoy.

 Potent anti inflammatory and great flavour enhancer.
 Powder is easier and less likely to stain on things.
-I’d recommend adding fat and / or black pepper with your turmeric as it is needed to help you absorb the turmeric.
+I’d recommend adding fat and / or black pepper with your turmeric as it is needed to help you absorb the it properly.

 Another anti-inflammatory and anti-viral powerhouse.
 Works best if minced, then sprinkled on your broth before drinking.
 The nutrition benefits of garlic benefits are void if it is heated and cooked too much.
 Dried garlic is great for flavouring too.